GLUTES - THE SLEEPING GIANTS

-The glutes do a lot more than you realise, and by not keeping them active through regular isolation exercises you are sacrificing your posterior strength and potentially making yourself susceptible to knee and back problems.
+Your gluteal muscles do a lot more than you may realise, and by not keeping them active through regular isolation exercises you are sacrificing your posterior strength and potentially making yourself susceptible to knee and back issues.

 - Lying abduction – 2 Sets of 12 reps.